 It's experimental and not widely distributed.
 The format is still very much malleable – consider subscribing and hitting reply to let me know what you think about it so that I'll know what to do.

 The details of most journeys are forgotten.
-It’s nothing intentional, but given enough time they stop coming up in conversation, we reflect on them more rarely, and they’re eventually swallowed by our fickle memory.
-Physical (and digital) artifacts remain, but most of us are hopelessly bad at regularly sifting through a lifetime’s accumulation of souvenirs.
+It’s nothing intentional, but given enough time they stop coming up in conversation, we reflect on them more rarely, and they’re eventually swallowed by fickle memory.
+Physical (and digital) traces remain, but most of us are hopelessly bad at regularly sifting through a lifetime’s accumulation of souvenirs.